Vyral/base-template/_posts/2024-04-02-strategies-to-maintain-flathead-lake-s-water-levels-copy.md

 {% include excerpt.html %}

-Picture yourself in your summer home, sipping tea or drinking coffee, looking at the beautiful view of the lake outside your house.
-Imagine having easy access to all the fun summer recreational activities for your family.
-If that image lingers in your mind, you may want to give Flathead Lake listings a try.
-To keep you informed of the current housing demand and supply in Flathead Lake, here’s what’s going on in each major area:
+PWhat’s going on in Flathead Lake’s real estate market?
+The first quarter numbers are in for 2024, and they paint a pretty clear picture of our market.
+Today, I’ll go over what’s happening in our market and what it means for buyers and sellers in our area:

 **1\.
 Flathead Lake homes.** There are 32 homes listed for sale in Flathead Lake, 27 of which are priced over $2 million.
 Despite the high sales threshold, two homes have been sold so far in the first quarter of 2024 alone, which shows a slight uptick in market demand.

-**2\.
-Flathead Lake condominiums.** With 17 active listings ranging from $299,000 at Marina Cay Estates Luxury Condo to $2.1 million at Sunset Point, you might find your next home in these lakefront condos.
-In 2024, two lakefront condo units were sold, one in Marina Cay Estates Luxury Condo and Lake Place Condo.
+<br>**2\.
+Flathead Lake condominiums.** With 17 active listings, ranging from $299,000 at Marina Cay Estates Luxury Condo to $2.1 million at Sunset Point, you might find your next home in these lakefront condos.
+In 2024, two lakefront condo units were sold, one in Marina Cay Estates Luxury Condo and another in Lake Place Condo.

 {% include pullquote.html %}

 **3\.
 Flathead Lake land.** If you’re planning on building your dream home or investment property, you may want to consider land areas for sale in Flathead Lake.
-At present, there are 620 active listings for lot areas.
-In the first quarter of 2024 alone, 115 land properties were sold.

-Following the water level crisis in 2023, there’s been a moderate uptick in demand in the real estate market in Flathead Lake.
-However there has been a low supply mainly due to lack of inventory.
-But don’t worry—positive changes in market supply and demand are seen to increase during the spring season.
-Collective efforts are also underway to protect, conserve, and maintain lake water levels, particularly in the summer.
-To know more about the Save Flathead Lake initiative, please visit [http://www.fillthelake.com](http://www.fillthelake.com).
+In the first quarter of 2024, there was one sale in Rollins Bay for $1.6 million.
+There are currently 13 active listings in our area, so you have options despite the slower market.

+Overally, demand remains high in our area and inventory remains low.
+We’re still in a strong seller’s market with a lot of upward pressure on home prices, so reach out to me if you are interested in selling.

+Finally, I want to ask everyone to visit [**http://www.fillthelake.com**](http://www.fillthelake.com).
+Flathead Lake is facing a tough situation: last summer, the lake was shut down for most of the season.
+This greatly affected businesses around the lake that rely on recreational summer visitors to sustain their livelihoods.
+If you visit this website, you can help us try and bring the lake back to the way it operated for the last 80 years.
+Just call or email me if you’d like to learn more; I’d love to talk to you more about this topic.

-In the meantime, if you’re interested in viewing lakefront properties, particularly in Lake Blaine, Swan Lake, Foys Lake, Lake Mary Ronan, and Whitefish Lake, please email or call me.
-I’d love to show you around the property and help you achieve your real estate goals.<br>
+In the meantime, don’t hesitate to reach out with any real estate related questions.
+I’d love to help you achieve your real estate goals.<br><br>